The Nurse Routine: Automating Your Life

 Where to Start?

 Begin with the easy stuff: meals, clothing, gym time, specific times when you check email/make calls, even batch your chores into regular times each week.
-Once you're comfortable with some of these daily tasks, you can start the real adult forms automation, like automation your financials!
+Once you're comfortable with some of these daily tasks, you can start the real adult forms automation, like the automation of your financials!
 If you're ready for that now, check out our multi-part series on how nurses can retire wealthier than doctors!